robbyemmert/sample-webpack-build/docs/NVMIntro.md

 To activate a specific version of node (assuming it is installed):
 `nvm use x.x.x` *(where x.x.x is the version you want).*

-Tip: You might want to put a `nvm use x.x.x` command in your bash profile, so that NVM defaults to a specific version automatically every time you open a terminal.
+Tip: You might want to put a `nvm use x.x.x` command in your bash profile, so that you don't have to type `nvm use x.x.x` every time you want to work on a node project.
 You'll want to add the use command to your `.bash_profile` file on Mac, or your `.bashrc` file on Linux.

 ### For Windows
 You might have to restart your command line after installing NVM.